What actions should schools take to reduce transmission of COVID-19?

 Make sure to listen to students’ concerns and answer their questions.

 Emphasize that students can do a lot to keep themselves and others safe.
 For example, introduce the concept of physical distancing.
 Also focus on good health behaviours, such as covering coughs and sneezes with the elbow and washing hands with soap.
-Remind students that they can model healthy behaviours for their families for example practicing good health washing at home and reminding and encouraging their families to do the same.
+Remind students that they can model healthy behaviours for their families, for example, practising good health washing at home and reminding and encouraging their families to do the same.

 Encourage students to confront and prevent social stigma related to COVID-19 (i.e. labelling, stereotyping, discriminating against someone or a group of people because of a perceived link with the disease).
 For example, discuss the different reactions they may experience around discrimination.
 Encourage them to express and communicate their feelings but also explain that fear and stigma make a difficult situation worse.
 Teach them that using language that perpetuates existing stereotypes can drive people away from taking the actions they need to protect themselves.

 Incorporate relevant health education into other subjects.
-For example science classes can cover the study of viruses, disease transmission and the importance of vaccinations.
+For example, science classes can cover the study of viruses, disease transmission and the importance of vaccinations.
 Social studies can focus on the history of pandemics and evolution of policies on public health and safety.
-This can also include the role of various stakeholders including local leaders and the students in the fight against the COVID-19 pandemic.
+This can also include the role of various stakeholders, including local leaders and the students in the fight against the COVID-19 pandemic.
 Media literacy lessons can empower students to be critical thinkers and makers, effective communicators and active citizens.
-Literacy studies can encourage students to contribute to community actions, for example, writing letters to members of the community who might be vulnerable during this time and joining local organisations in carrying out COVID-19 awareness campaigns.
+Literacy studies can encourage students to contribute to community actions, for example, writing letters to members of the community who might be vulnerable to exclusion and discrimination during this time and joining local organisations in carrying out COVID-19 awareness campaigns.